garvitarai/gpu-testing/GpuReferenceModules/ReadMe.md

 ### Overview
 In this article you'll learn how to:
   - Deploy a GPU module to an IoT Edge VM on Azure Stack Hub
-  - Benchmark processing times for GPUs in comparison to CPUs
+  - Benchmark processing times for GPUs and CPUs

 ### Included Models
-This sample includes PyTorch and TensorFlow models that...
+This sample includes PyTorch and TensorFlow benchmarking sample code for CPU against GPU

 ## How to run this sample
 ### Prerequisites